Malaysian Grand Prix: Possible return of the Malaysian Grand Prix (2025)

+The minister argued that the RM300 million annual fee represented an opportunity cost for the ministry, noting that the same funds could be allocated to athlete development and other sports programmes; she added that Malaysia would also face stiff competition from neighbouring countries for a slot on the F1 calendar (for example, Singapore's ongoing presence and Thailand's approved plans to host a race), and that the regional and global racing calendar is already tightly scheduled.

+Although the government indicated it would not underwrite the event at present, ministers said the door remained open for private or corporate sponsors to underwrite hosting costs; Sepang International Circuit (SIC) representatives also said that a comeback would require coordinated funding and planning and that the circuit remained willing to engage with stakeholders if funding and a calendar slot could be secured.

+Winners

 Repeat winners (drivers)

 A pink background indicates an event which was not part of the Formula One World Championship.

 Drivers in bold are competing in the Formula One championship in the current season.

 Repeat winners (constructors)

 A pink background indicates an event which was not part of the Formula One World Championship.

 Teams in bold are competing in the Formula One championship in the current season.

 Repeat winners (engine manufacturers)

 A pink background indicates an event which was not part of the Formula One World Championship.

 Manufacturers in bold are competing in the Formula One championship in the current season.